tristinjohnson/PreTraining-ASR-From-Scratch/README.md

 The script takes two arguments when compiling:

-    1. --data_dir_name
-    2. --split
+    python3 download_librispeech.py --data_dir_name DATA_DIR_NAME --split SPLIT

+    # example
+    python3 download_librispeech.py --data_dir_name Data --split train-clean-100

-1. The name of the folder in which to download LibriSpeech.
+1. --data_dir_name: The name of the folder in which to download LibriSpeech.
 EX: '--data_dir_name Data' will create a directory called Data and download all the files in there
-2. The split of LibriSpeech you would like to download.
+2. --split: The split of LibriSpeech you would like to download.
 The available splits are 'dev', 'train-clean-100', 'train-clean-360', and 'test'.
 It is recommened to initially download 'train-clean-100' first, which is 100 hours of LibriSpeech cleaned audio.

 ## Generate CSV File with Audio Metadata and Mappings to Audio Files